manfredspitze/try-except-starter/try-except-practice.md

 - In your `except` clause, catch the `TypeError`, and print a friendly error message that tells the user you were expecting a number
 - Also add an `else` clause to your script underneath your `except` clause
 - In your `else` clause, find the sum of the two integers and use an f-string to print and display the sum of the two numbers
 - Test your script first by entering two numbers and then by entering some text instead of a number

 ![Sample output](output.png)

+#### Invalid List Element

+- Start by creating an empty Python list named `my_scores`
+- In your `try` block:
+  - prompt the user to enter an **integer** to add to your empty list
+  - Tell Python to treat the user's input as an integer
+  - Use the `append()` method to add the user's input to the list
+  - Print the updated list
+- As part of your `except` block:
+  - catch a `ValueError` and then print a message that says:
+    - *Invalid input!
+Please enter a valid integer!*

+#### Invalid Index

+- Start by creating a list named `my_nums` and filling it with the numbers 10, 20, 30, 40, 50 and 60
+- In your `try` block:
+  - prompt the user to enter an **integer** between 0 and 5 (since the list contains six items)
+  - use an f-string to print the item at the index the user just entered
+- As part of your first `except` block, catch an `IndexError` and print the message: *Index out of range!
+Enter an index between 0 and 5 only!*
+- As part of your second `except` block, catch an `ValueError` and print the message: *Invalid input!
+Enter an integer only!*